Marek Jastráb

 Marek Jastráb (born 16 July 1993) is a Slovak football midfielder who currently plays for the club SC Zöbern.

 Club career

 He began his football career at Spartak Myjava, where he went through all youth categories.
 In 2011, he worked his way up to the first team.
 He advanced to the top flight with the team in the 2011/12 season.
 He made his Corgoň Liga debut for Spartak Myjava against FC Spartak Trnava on 27 October 2012.
 During the spring part of the 2013/14 season, he went on loan to MFK Dubnica, where he played for half a year.
 In the summer of 2015, he went on loan to AFC Nové Mesto nad Váhom.
 He joined SC Zöbern in the Austrian division, before leaving 5 years later to return to Spartak Myjava.
-He was tied top goal scorer along side Denis Alijagić and Martin Janík in the 2024–25 Slovak Cup, scoring 5 goals.
+He tied as top goal scorer alongside Denis Alijagić and Martin Janík in the 2024–25 Slovak Cup, scoring 5 goals.
 In 2025, Jastráb left Myjava for SC Zöbern.